24

 Owner: Marketing Operations Lead

-Trigger: Approved strategy from Lane 1
+Trigger: Approved Strategy Brief from Lane 1

-Lane 3 — Rapid Support (Intake Lane, Not a Campaign Tier)
+Lane 3 — Rapid Support

-Owner: Ops Coordinator
+Owner: Marketing Ops Lead

 The Signal Gate